From atomic to global connectivity in the structure of the SARS-CoV2-Human ACE2 receptor complex: Conclusion

 \section{Conclusion}

 In summary, the network representation of all non-covalent interactions in the protein structures of the complexes that the human ACE2 receptor forms with the COVID-19 virus SARS- CoV2 and the earlier coronavirus SARS-CoV1 performed here, provides a three-dimensional map, which can be quantified in terms of network metrics such as cliques, communities and clusters.
-In other words, the connectivity from the one-dimensional edge level interaction leading to three- dimensional higher order topological units, culminating in globally connected clusters are systematically tracked through detailed connectivity maps.
-Here we have specifically captured the interface interactions, their strengths and fluctuations at the edge level, and their contributions to the global connectivity and the percolation behaviour, observed for the simulation averages, tracking through higher order topological metrics.
-These network based analyses have clearly exhibited the dynamically stable behaviour of SARS-CoV2 complex than the SARS-CoV1 complex, which cannot be captured by conventional structure analysis parameters like RMSD.
+In other words, the connectivity from the one-dimensional edge level interaction leading to three- dimensional higher order topological units, culminating in globally connected clusters, are systematically tracked through detailed connectivity maps.
+Here we have specifically captured the interface interactions, their strengths and fluctuations at the edge level.
+These features of simulation averages and the percolation behavior, along with higher order topological metrics have contributed to our understanding of global connectivity at the atomic level.
+These network based analyses have clearly exhibited the dynamically stable behaviour of SARS-CoV2 complex than the SARS-CoV1 complex, which could not have been captured by conventional structure analysis parameters like RMSD.

 Based on our analyses of individual snapshots, we find that while the amino acid residues participating at the interface edges, cliques, and communities of SARS-CoV2 and the ACE2 receptors, are by and large common as seen from the simulation averages, the diversity is brought out at the interface cluster level.
-Thus, we underscore the subtle reorganization of the connectivity of different units leading to diversity in the conformational landscape, in which the conformations can dynamically switch from one to another, facilitating specific functions.
+Thus, we underscore the subtle reorganization of the connectivity of different units leading to diversity in the conformational landscape, in which the conformations can dynamically switch from one to another, facilitating specific functions. { In this regard, we speculate on connections with free energy landscapes associated with proteins and conformations, and note that this description takes into account not only enthalpy associated with the connectivity bonds underlying our percolation approach, but also entropic considerations; a closer analysis of these connections could offer insights on the crossover from behavior at the microscopic bond level to that of the macroscopic protein network.}